explorium-ai/cloudflare-tail-worker-datadog/README.md

 ### Common Issues

 1. **No logs appearing in Datadog**
-   - Verify your `DATADOG_API_KEY` is correct
+   - Verify your `DD_API_KEY` is correct
-   - Check the `DATADOG_SITE` matches your Datadog account region
    - Ensure the tail consumer is properly configured

 2. **Authentication errors**
    - Double-check your API key has the correct permissions
-   - Verify the Datadog site endpoint is correct
+   - Verify you're using the correct Datadog API endpoint

 3. **Missing trace events**
    - Ensure your source workers are generating trace events